Jets advance behind Mcelyea's gem

-NOC Enid pitcher Piercen Mcelyea was money for the Jets in the opening round of the Plains District tournament against East Central on early Thursday morning.
+ENID, Okla. — Northern Oklahoma College Enid pitcher Piercen Mcelyea was money for the Jets in the opening round of the Plains District tournament against East Central Thursday morning, May 12, 2022.
 The Jets won 9-1 in a shortened game, due in large part to Mcelyea’s seven-inning performance.

 “He has been our ace all year,” said NOC coach Scott Mansfield of Mcelyea.
 “He does a really good job for us.
 One good thing about him is that he is locked in and controls his emotions really well.”